michellepellon/chili/README.md

 - Health checks (readiness and liveness)
 - Graceful shutdown on interrupt signals
+- Structured logging with Winston and Morgan
 - Swagger docs

 ### API

 - `GET /` prints runtime information
 - `GET /healthz` used by Kubernetes liveness probe
+- `GET /readyz` used by Kubernetes readiness probe

 ## Install